-* Keep fingernails trimmed and filed (not extended beyond the tip of the finger, see Figure #1 above.)
+* Keep fingernails trimmed and filed (not to extend beyond the tip of the finger, see Figure #1 above.)

-* Not wear fingernail polish and/or artificial nails
+* No wearing fingernail polish and/or artificial nails

 - Rings: The jewelry exception is a plain (commitment) ring, without stones, raised designs or jagged edges.
 Wedding bands without stones are acceptable.
 Only 1 ring allowed.